Isospectrality and isometry groups for infinite-type hyperbolic surfaces with discrete length spectrum: Introduction

 The infinite isospectral families in \cite{Selfcite_Isospectral} are constructed using Theorem \ref{thm:sunada}.
-We ask if infinite isospectral families can be constructed in the same way in the case of surfaces with discrete length spectrum.
+We start by asking if infinite isospectral families can be constructed in the same way in the case of surfaces with discrete length spectrum.
 Our first result is a negative answer to this question.